Vanille-N/meander.typ/ROADMAP.md

   - [ ] overflow to a predefined layout

 ## Threading
-- [X] parameterization of alignment inside boxes
-- [X] hyphenation
-  - [X] language aware
-  - [X] contextual or parameterizable
 - [ ] handle paragraph breaks
 - [ ] relax upper bounds on text growing vertically
-- [X] line spacing not properly updated when font size changes
+- [ ] line spacing not properly updated when par.leading changes
 - [ ] very small text (4pt) is only ever threaded two lines at a time
 - [ ] send content to one specific container